CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 As the file is greater than 5GB in size, you must use Multi Part upload to upload that file to S3.

+### S3 Glacier
+Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
+For all but the largest archives (250 MB+), data accessed using Expedited retrievals are typically made available within 1–5 minutes.
+Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.

+To make an Expedited, Standard, or Bulk retrieval, set the Tier parameter in the Initiate Job (POST jobs) REST API request to the option you want, or the equivalent in the AWS CLI or AWS SDKs.
+If you have purchased provisioned capacity, then all expedited retrievals are automatically served through your provisioned capacity.

+Provisioned capacity ensures that your retrieval capacity for expedited retrievals is available when you need it.
+Each unit of capacity provides that at least three expedited retrievals can be performed every five minutes and provides up to 150 MB/s of retrieval throughput.
+You should purchase provisioned retrieval capacity if your workload requires highly reliable and predictable access to a subset of your data in minutes.
+Without provisioned capacity Expedited retrievals are accepted, except for rare situations of unusually high demand.
+However, if you require access to Expedited retrievals under all circumstances, you must purchase provisioned retrieval capacity.

 ### S3 Select
 It is an Amazon S3 feature that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
 Similiarly, Amazon Redshift Spectrum is a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3 with no loading or ETL required.